Topological modularity of Monstrous Moonshine: Acknowledgements

 \section{Acknowledgements}

-The author thanks Jan Albert, Scott Carnahan, Theo Johnson-Freyd, Justin Kaidi, and Yifan Wang for discussions and comments on the draft.
-This work is supported by the Simons Collaboration Grant on the Non-Perturbative Bootstrap.
+The author thanks Jan Albert, Scott Carnahan, Chi-Ming Chang, Theo Johnson-Freyd, Justin Kaidi, and Yifan Wang for discussions and comments on the draft.
+This work was supported by the Simons Collaboration Grant on the Non-Perturbative Bootstrap.